intunist/nnsvs-english-support/README.md

 | \_g    | (growl or false cord scream)            |
 | \_gg   | (guttural scream/growl)                 |

-Adding any suffixes to a dataset requires you to add quie _a lot_ more audio.
+Adding suffixes to a dataset with the intention of them being fully functional (as opposed to just being nused for isolation) requires you to add quite _a lot_ more audio.
 For a full 4 hour dataset, each additional suffix will require about 1.5-2 hours of additional audio each.
 Suffixes may be useful for better targeting the tone of a dataset. (ex: If you are working on a strong dataset and some unwanted falsetto notes exist in tthe dataset, you could label them as [`ay_f`].)
 ___
 ## Additional Info and Directions